AndreasArne/python-examination/README.md

 # Development

 We use [semantic versioning](https://semver.org/).
-Set version in `examiner/__init__.py` and update `CHANGELOG.md` with changes before creating a new tag.
-Only create new releases when code changes in `examiner`, changes that should be sent to the students.
+Set version in `pyproject.toml` and update `CHANGELOG.md` with changes before creating a new tag.
+Only create new releases when code changes in `python-tester`, changes that should be sent to the students.

-When a new release is create, Actions will push the new `examiner` build automatically to the repo `dbwebb-se/python` and `dbwebb-se/oopython`.

 ### Flowchart of unittest execution